metagomics/mmikan-metaproteomics-2018/README.md

 # mmikan-metaproteomics-2018
 Source code supporting Mikan et al (2018)

-This GitHub git repository contains source coded used for the analysis of data as part of Mikan et al (2018).
+This GitHub git repository contains source code used for the analysis of data as part of Mikan et al (2018).

 # java directory
 The 'java' directory contains the analysis programs for the Gene Ontology spectral counting (program/GOAnalysisProgram), comparing